California Coast Road Trip: west coast road trip part 2

 Ride a cable car

 This is so easy.
 So, our recommended line is the Powell-Mason Cable Car because there is parking at the Pier 39 end of it.
-You get to see the North Beach neighborhood, buzz through Chinatown and end in Union Square.
+You get to see the North Beach neighborhood, buzz past Telegraph Hill and through Chinatown and end in Union Square.
 It’s perfect.
 The Powell-Hyde line is our second choice simply because parking is a pain.
 It starts/ends at Ghirardelli Square, takes you up to the top of Lombard Street, across Nob Hill and down to Union Square.
 Both lines are the coolest and totally worth the wait to do.

 Tip: if you’re comfortable with it, try to be on the outside standing up.
 You’ll love it and it’s just like you’re in a movie.
 Kids can’t do it, but adults can.
 Check out the actual cable car site for details.